zulfadlizainal/nr-dimensioning/Part 2 Syncronization/README.md

 # Part 2 - Synchronization
-Simulations on the topics of PSS, SSS, PBCH, and SSB oocupancy in 5G resource grid.
+Simulations on the topics of PSS, SSS, PBCH, and SSB occupancy in 5G resource grid.

 ### List of Simulations